EG-BRS/Xena.Contracts/README.md

 # How to use the Xena API

-You can use this function to get data from the API:
+You can use this function to GET data from the API:
 ```C#
 public async Task<T> GetData<T>(string apiUrl, string route = "Api")
 {